Click to Rate and Give Feedback

 A patch or driver file that is required for the P2V Fixup step is missing.

-The source computer has less than 512 MB RAM.
+1. The source computer has less than the required 512 MB RAM available for performing an offline P2V conversion.

 Firewall blocks P2V by not allowing an exception for remote administration (RemoteAdmin service).

 If the firewall is controlled by Group Policy, use GPEDIT.msc to enable an exception for the IP address of the VMM host, for open ports, and for authorized applications.
-The path is: GPEDIT.msc->Computer configuration->Administrative Templates->Network->Network Connections->Windows Firewall.
+To open the console, in the Run box, enter GPEDIT.msc.
+To open the Windows Firewall settings, in the Group Policy Editor console, expand Computer Configuration, expand Administrative Templates, expand Network, expand Network Connections, and then open Windows Firewall.

 During a P2V conversion, the Background Intelligent Transfer Service (BITS) transfer fails with the error ERROR_NO_TRACKING_SERVICE.

-Ensure that the HTTP SSL service is running, and then try the P2V conversion again.
+1. Ensure that the HTTP SSL service is running on the source computer, and then try the operation again.

-When a Hyper-V host is selected as the target host for a V2V conversion, the Migrate Wizard displays the following warning: "Virtual machine <VMName> cannot be migrated from host <source host> because the host is in a state that has limited management functionality.
-For hosts in the OK (Limited) state, a virtual machine can be migrated only within the same VirtualCenter server.
+When a Hyper-V host is selected as the target host for a V2V conversion, the Migrate Virtual Machine Wizard displays the following warning: "Virtual machine <VMName> cannot be migrated from host <source host> because the host is in a state that has limited management functionality.
+For hosts in the OK (Limited) state, a virtual machine can be migrated only within the same VirtualCenter server.”

 Proceed with the V2V conversion as normal.
 This error is unrelated to V2V.

-During a V2V conversion, communication fails between the VMM server or the destination host and the ESX Server host, the VMM library, or the Windows shared folder that stores the VMware configuration and data files.
+During a V2V conversion, communication fails between the VMM server or the destination host and the ESX Server host, the VMM library server, or the Windows shared folder that stores the VMware configuration and data files.

 The resolution depends on the scenario: